-Home decor and unique trinkets are a large part of what shoppers will find when browsing the Canterbury Village cottage shops.
+For example, sister shops Celtic Connection and Highland Fling were open to customers since 1999 and closed their doors only recently in 2016.
+As the names might suggest, you could find all things Irish and Scottish in here.
 Stained glass and mosaic art have both featured at various times throughout the decades.
-At one point a tea store filled with china and lace sold Victorian style accessories for self and house.
-For years The Enchanted Cottage, which sponsored a village-wide fairy door hunt, was the place to go for lovers of fantasy and believers in magic.
+At one point a tea store filled with china and lace sold Victorian style accessories.
+And for years The Enchanted Cottage was the place to go for lovers of fantasy and believers in magic.

 You simply cannot visit a place such as Canterbury Village and not develop a sweet tooth for nostalgic candies or a sudden craving for donuts and ice cream.
 This is thanks to the many sweets shops that have populated the village for its lifespan.
 Whether it's winter and you're craving hot chocolate and fudge or it's summertime and you need a cold slush drink to cool you down, they've got you covered.

-Nowadays come visit the Yates Cider Mill shop located in Canterbury Village.
-While it may not beat going to the mill in Rochester, this Yates store serves the same apple cider and delicious donuts that you're used to.
-In addition, they also sell candy and souvenir items such as postcards.
+It is not uncommon to find homemade treats such as fudge, cookie dough, cupcakes, or decorated cookies in various Canterbury Village shops at any given time.
+Nowadays come visit the Yates Cider Mill Shop.
+This Yates store serves the same apple cider and delicious donuts that you're used to from the mill located in Rochester Hills, MI.
+In addition, they also sell muffins, ice cream, lattes, shakes, and souvenir items such as postcards.

 Need some "real" food after all that sugar?